Welcome to Year 6 Class

 Here are a few pieces of useful information:

 Your child will have a reading book and reading record and it’s really important that they are encouraged to read at home as often as possible.
 Some children in Year 6 are no longer reading books from the school reading scheme and they have been given a book of their choice from the class library.
 We want to instil in all our children a love of reading, so it is perfectly fine if they choose to read at home something they particularly like rather than their school reading book.
 If your child chooses to do this, could the title of the book be recorded in their reading record – thank you.

-PE in the Summer term will be on Tuesday and Friday's.
+PE in the Summer term will be on Tuesdays and Friday's.
 Please ensure your child has their full indoor and outdoor PE kit in school at all times.

 All children are encouraged to bring into school a snack of fresh fruit or vegetables which can be eaten at break time.
 Could we please remind you that this is fresh fruit and veg only.

 It’s important that your child remains hydrated during the day.
 Please ensure your child has a reusable water bottle in school each day clearly labelled with their name. and containing water only.
 Your child should bring this home each evening so the bottle can be cleaned and refilled.

 Just a polite reminder that rucksacks and very large bags are not allowed in school.
 We simply do not have the room to accommodate them.

 If you need to speak to me, please arrange this through the school office and I will contact you as soon as possible.

 Please find links below to all our learning letters for the academic year 2021-2022.
 These contain important information on topics we are covering in class and PE days.
 They also include details on learning challenges for your child to complete at home.